panoply/spx/docs/reccomendations.md

 ### Pre-fetching

-The pre-fetching capabilities this Pjax variation provides can drastically improve the speed of rendering.
+The pre-fetching capabilities this SPX variation provides can drastically improve the speed of rendering.
 When used correctly pages will load instantaneously between navigations.
-By default, the pre-fetching features are opt-in and require attribute annotation but you can customize how, where and when pjax should execute a pre-fetch.
+By default, the pre-fetching features are opt-in and require attribute annotation but you can customize how, where and when SPX should execute a pre-fetch.

 ### Stimulus